-DIRECTIVE: "AllowOverRide" Syntax: AllowOverRide all | none | Directives Default: - None AllowOverRide Specify which parameters that not access-files in subdirectories are allowed to allowOverRide Specify which parameters that not access-files in subdirectories are allowed to alter the value for.
+• DIRECTIVE: "AllowOverRide" Syntax: AllowOverRide all | none | Directives

+AllowOverRide Specify which parameters that not access-files in subdirectories are allowed to alter the value for.
 If the parameter is set to none no more access-files will be parsed.
 If only one access-file exists setting this parameter to none can lessen the burden on the server since the server will stop looking for access-files.